Lewis Broadus: Inter-war Service

-Feature in The Crisis Magazine
+Feature in The Crisis

 As W.E.B.
-DuBois had founded The Crisis Magazine in 1910—the official publication of the National Association for the Advancement of Colored People, the June 1917 issue featured Broadus as one of four "outstanding men of the month."
-His photograph shows him in formal military dress wearing the insignia of Regimental Sergeant Major on his left arm, black and gold service stripes above his wrists, ornamental braided cord across his chest, and over twenty medals from shoulder to waist.
+DuBois had founded The Crisis magazine in 1910—the official publication of the National Association for the Advancement of Colored People, the June 1917 issue featured Broadus as one of four "outstanding men of the month."
+His photograph shows him in formal military dress wearing rank insignia on his left arm, black and gold service stripes above his wrists, ornamental braided cord across his chest, and over twenty medals from shoulder to waist.

 His feature in the magazine reads:

 World War I

 As the United States entered World War I, the military experienced a rapid buildup, including the addition of over 350,000 colored recruits and draftees, and required additional colored officers to train the draftees, as well as lead them in the field.

 Lewis took this opportunity to once again petition for promotion as Commissioned Officer and received another commendation.
-The letter was in support of sending him to, "the Reserves Officers Training Camp at Fort Des Moines, Iowa for the term of his instruction commencing June 18, 1917 … [as] he is in a high degree the type of a soldier desired there."
-After completing training with the Seventeenth Provisional Training Regiment at Fort Des Moines, Broadus received his commission as a Captain on October 15, 1917.
+The letter was in support of sending him to, "the Reserves Officers Training Camp at Fort Des Moines, Iowa, for the term of his instruction commencing June 18, 1917 … [as] he is in a high degree the type of a soldier desired there."
+The 17th Provisional Training Regiment at Fort Des Moines was the first officer candidate class for African-Americans in history, consisting of 1,000 college graduates and 250 noncommissioned-officers.
+Lewis successfully completed the training and received his commission as a Captain in the National Army (one of 106 captains out of the total 639 newly commissioned African-American officers) on October 15, 1917.
 He was subsequently assigned duty at Camp Funston.